 Modify/View forms a user can access

-to view forms this user can access - Click the pencil icon
+to view forms this user can access and which access level they have - Click the pencil icon

-to go to the "Access Request Review" page - Select the form(s) you want to add/delete and click "Update"
+to go to "Access Request Review" - Select the form(s) you want to add/delete/modify and click "Update."
+When adding access, select the access type.

 -

-If you need to file on behalf of an officeholder for a local government or company, you can request access.
-All requests are reviewed by the officeholder.
-To request access:
+If you need access on behalf of an officeholder for a district or company, you can request access.
+The officeholder reviews all requests.

-- If the office is not listed under "Access to file on behalf of" or "Pending requests to file on behalf of" in the "Your Access Summary" panel, you can submit a request
+- Under the "Your Access Summary" panel, if the office is not listed under "Access on behalf of" or "Pending requests on behalf of," submit a request

 - Click "Request Access"